declanbarr/Iris-Data-Set-Project/README.md

 #### Pearson correlation coefficient

-Pearson correlation coefficient is a measure of the linear correlation between two variables where +1 is a positive correlation, -1 is a negative correltion and 0 is no correltion.
-See page [Simple analysis of Iris Data Set](https://www.kaggle.com/danalexandru/simple-analysis-of-iris-dataset) for a PCC analysis carried out on the Iris data set.
+Pearson correlation coefficient is a measure of the linear correlation between two variables where +1 is a positive correlation, -1 is a negative correltion and 0 is no correltion.[18]
+See [Simple analysis of Iris Data Set](https://www.kaggle.com/danalexandru/simple-analysis-of-iris-dataset) for a PCC analysis carried out on the Iris data set.
 It was found that there is a postive correltion between petal length, petal width and sepal length.
 The following are the results of the PCC analysis:

 * Petal width vs petal length = 0.96
 * Petal length and sepal length = 0.87